 Intuiface Composer is the authoring tool for creating your interactive experiences.
 With Composer you can design all aspects of your experience without writing any line of code.
 Visit our Community to find user ideas, or take a look at our free Experience Samples for inspiration.
 For more details about using Composer, you can also subscribe to our free webinar sessions.

-Let's get our tour started !
+So now, let's get our tour started !

 The Composer window has the following layout: